Piers Morgan is rejoining Rupert Murdoch's media empire - KESQ

 After months of speculation, Piers Morgan has made his next move: teaming up with media mogul Rupert Murdoch.

-The controversial British TV personality announced Thursday that he’s inked a deal with Murdoch’s News Corp and Fox News.
+The controversial British TV personality said Thursday that he’s inked a deal with Murdoch’s News Corp and Fox News Media.
 He’ll launch a new TV show in early 2022, and will join The Sun and New York Post newspapers as a columnist.

-The TV program will air in the United Kingdom on talkTV, a new channel announced on Thursday, as well as on Fox Nation in the United States and on Sky News Australia.
+The TV program will air in the United Kingdom on talkTV, a new channel announced on Thursday, as well as on Sky News Australia and the Fox News streaming service Fox Nation in the United States.
 Morgan will also write a new book with publisher and News Corp subsidiary HarperCollins and present a series of true crime documentaries.

 “Great to be rejoining Rupert Murdoch’s News Corporation after 28 years,” Morgan tweeted.
 “The place I started my media career, with the boss who gave me my first big break.
 We’re going to have a lot of fun…”